suit-wg/information-model/draft-ietf-suit-information-model.md

 Classification: Denial of Service / All Types

+Modifications of payloads and metadata allow an attacker to introduce a number of denial of service attacks.
+Below are some examples.

 An attacker sends a valid, current manifest to a device that has an unexpected precursor image.
 If a payload format requires a precursor image (for example, delta updates) and that precursor image is not available on the target device, it could cause the update to break.

 An attacker that can cause a device to install a payload against the wrong precursor image could gain elevation of privilege and potentially expand this to all types of threat.
 However, it is unlikely that a valid differential update applied to an incorrect precursor would result in a functional, but vulnerable firmware.